Arcadia, California: Tourism

 The Los Angeles County Arboretum and Botanic Garden is located in Arcadia across from the Santa Anita mall and racetrack.
 The peafowl that roam free on the grounds and in the neighborhoods near the arboretum are a remainder of the former Baldwin ranch.
 When the peafowl were brought from India, they helped control snakes and snails on his farm.
 They are considered an attraction to some residents and a nuisance to others due to their loud cries and the droppings they leave on residents' properties.

 Government

 Local government

-Arcadia is a charter city governed by a five-member City Council, with each member serving a four-year term.
-The Council elects from its membership a Mayor to serve as its presiding officer for a one-year term.

 Effective with the 2018 elections, Arcadia voters elect a City Council member by geographical district instead of at-large.